 SAVVY TIP: Here’s a tip from SavvyWoman user Margaret: If you have an Oyster card and a senior rail card, you can take them both to a main London rail station ticket office and ask them to link the railcard to the Oyster card.
 This will then mean that your journey by Oyster will cost 30% less on London Transport.
 You have to redo this whenever you renew your railcard.

-Great Western Railway (GWR): Senior Railcard holders can usually get 1/3 off train journeys, but for a limited time you can get an extra discount of up to 50% when you book online and select one of the Standard Class or First Class Advance Fares.
+Great Western Railway (GWR): Senior Railcard holders can usually get 1/3 off train journeys, but for from time to time they offer an extra discount of up to 50% when you book online and select one of the Standard Class or First Class Advance Fares.

 Saving: up to 50%.

-Small print: The extra discount is available on purchases made between 6 March 2018 and 17 April 2018 for travel between 7 March 2018 and 23 May 2018.
-Senior Railcards cost £30 for one year, or £70 if you opt for a three-year Railcard.
+Small print: TSenior Railcards cost £30 for one year, or £70 if you opt for a three-year Railcard.

 Interrail Pass: Travel across 30 different European countries by train and get 10% off adult fares with Interrail’s Senior Pass.